RileCraft/DiscordBot-Template-TS/README.md

 - Refactored command options.
 - `chalk` has been replaced with `tasai`.
 - Extended all command options support to interactions.
-- All custom types and interfaces are exported from `./Src/Types.ts`.
+- All custom types and interfaces are exported from `./src/types.ts`.
 - `SlashCommands` and `ContextMenus` has been seperated into different folders and managed differently.
-- `SlashCommands` have been simplified as now instead of `Guilds/<GuildID>/<Files Here>`, you can use `guilds: ["GUILD ID"]` property to easier manage your code and `type` property is not required as the handlers automatically assigns the `ChatInput` type.
+- `SlashCommands` have been simplified as now instead of `Guilds/<GuildID>/<Files Here>`, you can use `guilds: ["GUILD ID"]`
+- In a slashCommand you do not need to assign the `type: ApplicationCommandType` property as the handler by default assumes it as `ChatInput`.

 ## Documentation